badlogicmanpreet/gpt/gpt.md

 ## 1. Introduction

-The aim is to thoroughly understand how to train a GPT model from scratch.
+The aim is to thoroughly understand how to train a GPT-2 model from scratch.
 It leverages the PyTorch library and includes custom implementations of critical components like the attention mechanism and transformer blocks.
 Test on multiple chips like CPU, MPS and GPU is in progress.

 The Transformer architecture, introduced in the paper "Attention is All You Need" by Vaswani et al., laid the groundwork for models like GPT-2.
 Here are the key differences between the generic Transformer architecture and GPT-2:

 - **Attention Mechanism**: Both use self-attention mechanisms, but GPT-2 causally applies them to ensure tokens only attend to previous tokens in the sequence, maintaining the autoregressive property.
 - **Layer Normalization and Activation**: GPT-2 employs layer normalization before the multi-head attention and feed-forward layers (pre-normalization), whereas the original Transformer does it after these layers (post-normalization).
-- **Model Depth**: GPT-2 uses significantly more layers (up to 48 in GPT-2 XL) compared to the original Transformer, which typically uses 6 encoder and 6 decoder layers.
+- **Model Depth**: GPT-2 uses significantly more layers.

 ## 2. Model Architecture

-The core architecture of the GPT model is defined in several classes, including `GPT`, `Block`, and `CausalSelfAttention`.
+The core architecture of the GPT-2 model is defined in several classes, including `GPT`, `Block`, and `CausalSelfAttention`.

 #### `GPTConfig`